Dreamworker has a lifetime of successful business, relationship, career and financial experiences she enjoys sharing with her readers.

 Before you begin, you will need to do a cost analysis to help you figure out what you will have to pay for things like business cards, flyers, materials, licenses, gasoline, equipment, and other overhead items.

-Doing this will give also you some idea as to what you will need to charge for your services and will tell you whether you will be able to hire employees.
+Doing this will also give you some idea as to what you will need to charge for your services and will tell you whether you will be able to hire employees.

 Additionally, you will have to become licensed, bonded and insured.
 There is a great amount of liability involved in the cleaning business, so doing this will protect both you and your clients.
 It will be difficult to get people to employ you if you do not have them.